-While it’s great to instantly take pictures whenever you desire, it is really important to move our photos from Android-based devices to personal computers or laptops.
+While it’s great to instantly take pictures whenever you desire, it is really important to transfer photos from Android to PC or laptops.
 This is essential for two main reasons.
 Firstly, there is only a limited amount of space in our Android phones before its memory starts getting blocked.
 So, it’s good to remove the clutter and transfer photos off your Android phone to a PC.
 Secondly, it is a security risk to have precious photos stored only on the phone memory.
 So, it is a good idea to systematically create a backup on your laptop/PCs that will protect pictures from a loss or malware.

 How to transfer photos from Android to PC

-Now if you are wondering how do I transfer photos from Android to PC, this article covers everything you need to know.
+If you are wondering how do I transfer photos from Android to PC, you are at the right place.
 Let us have a look at how we can transfer photos from Android devices to our PC with these easy and simple methods.

 Transfer Photos from Android to PC Using a USB Cable